 Dark chocolate is not the only food product that contains caffeine.
 It’s frequently found in these popular items as well.

-- Ice cream: If your preferred choice of ice cream has a chocolate or coffee flavor, it’s likely to contain some trace amounts of caffeine.
+If your preferred choice of ice cream has a chocolate or coffee flavor, it’s likely to contain some trace amounts of caffeine.
 While java-flavored ice cream can have as much as 45 milligrams per half-cup, chocolate scoops can contain about three milligrams.
 Though not a huge amount, if you’ve already had a few cups earlier in the day, the dessert can add up, too.
 This can also be a factor with some likeminded yogurt flavors.

-- Protein bars: Protein bars are known to provide a good dose of energy, and some of it can be from added caffeine.
+Protein bars are known to provide a good dose of energy, and some of it can be from added caffeine.
 Some options, like Clif Bars, contain roughly 50 milligrams, which is more than a full can of soda.
 If you’re looking for more fuel for endurance during bouts of physical activity, this can be helpful, but also something to be aware of if you’re trying to limit the amount you intake.

-- Energy drinks: Energy drinks of course have good amounts of caffeine, but this can also include some bottled waters marketed as energy drinks.
+Energy drinks of course have good amounts of caffeine, but this can also include some bottled waters marketed as energy drinks.
 Waters will have less amounts but some other beverages can have as much as two shots of espresso.

-- Decaf coffee: For all the naysayers that say decaf coffee doesn’t count, know that it still does contain some amounts of caffeine.
+For all the naysayers that say decaf coffee doesn’t count, know that it still does contain some amounts of caffeine.
 On average, it’s about three percent of what a traditional cup might have.

-- Other energy-focused foods: Everything from oatmeal to beef jerky to sunflower seeds are now available with added caffeine.
+Everything from oatmeal to beef jerky to sunflower seeds are now available with added caffeine.
 Look for terms like “energy” or “perky” on the label to easily spot them.

 There are also several additional types of caffeine sources that are used in a variety of products today.
 Most commonly seen in energy drinks, the following alternative caffeine sources are worth understanding as well.